paulvarkey/data-structures-and-algorithms/README.md

 <sup>a</sup> CTries are concurrent, lock-free versions of Hash Array Mapped Tries.
 <sup>b</sup> Ingestion was performed sequentially (i.e. no concurrency was used)

-Running time for 7th word containment test from the same lexicon (after ingestion) :
+Running time for Nth word containment test from the same lexicon (after ingestion) :

 | Method | Time (in seconds) |
 |:--------|:-------------------|